-The Coomera Circuit in Lamington National Park can be easily extended to create a long day walk that combines waterfalls (Coomera Circuit) with views over the Byron hinterland (Mount Hobwee Circuit).
+The Coomera Circuit at Binna Burra in Lamington National Park can be easily extended to create a long day walk that combines waterfalls (Coomera Circuit) with views over the Byron hinterland (Mount Hobwee Circuit).

-Lamington National Park is part of the Scenic Rim, a group of forested mountain ranges that was formed by volcanic activity and encompasses south-eastern Queensland and north-eastern New South Wales.
+Lamington National Park is part of the Scenic Rim, a group of forested mountain ranges formed by volcanic activity in south-eastern Queensland and north-eastern New South Wales.
 The national park is also part of the Gondwana Rainforests of Australia World Heritage Area, which includes an extensive area of subtropical rainforest.
 The park is divided into two sections: Binna Burra on the eastern side and Green Mountains on the western side of the Lamington Plateau; the Border Track links these two sections by foot.
-The Border Track also forms a significant part of the Queensland “Gold Coast Hinterland Great Walk” (not a walk I would recommend or undertake, as it involves a long section of road linking two sections of the bushwalk.)
+The Border Track also forms a significant part of the Queensland “Gold Coast Hinterland Great Walk” (not a walk I would recommend, as it involves a long section of road linking two sections of the bushwalk.)

 Lamington National Park has over 150km of trails (largely constructed during the Great Depression) that were designed by Romeo Lahey.
 There are references to Lahey laying out these trails based on his observations of dairy cow movements on the surrounding hills, with their paths never having a gradient of greater than 1:10 [source: Wikipedia].
 While I haven’t found primary evidence of this, it is noticeable when hiking that the paths are never steep, and often “zig zag” endlessly up the side of steeper peaks.